William Chillingworth: Theology

 He was substantially influenced by Pyrrhonism, and said to "have delighted in Sextus Empiricus."
 His theology was a kind of probabilism based on an ultimate Pyrrhonism.

 His theological sensitiveness appears in his refusal of a preferment offered to him in 1635 by Sir Thomas Coventry, Lord Keeper of the Great Seal.
 He was in difficulty about subscribing the Thirty-Nine Articles.
 As he informed Gilbert Sheldon, then Warden of All Souls College, Oxford, in a letter, he was fully resolved on two points: that to say that the Fourth Commandment is a law of God appertaining to Christians is false and unlawful, and that the damnatory clauses in the Athanasian Creed are false, presumptuous and schismatical.
-To subscribe, therefore, he felt would be to "subscribe his own damnation."
+To subscribe, therefore, he felt would be to "subscribe his own damnation".
 Chillingworth also adopted Arminian views.

 The Religion of Protestants

 His major work was an intervention in another controversy, undertaken in defence of Christopher Potter, Provost of The Queen's College, Oxford, against the Jesuit Edward Knott.
 Potter had replied in 1633 to Knott's Charity Mistaken (1630), and Knott retaliated with Mercy and Truth, which Chillingworth attempted to answer.
 Knott brought out a preemptive pamphlet tending to show that Chillingworth was a Socinian.
 Chillingworth wrote The Religion of Protestants while staying at Great Tew, owned by Lucius Cary, 2nd Viscount Falkland.
-Laud, now Archbishop of Canterbury, was anxious about Chillingworth's reply to Knott, and at his request it was examined by Richard Baily, John Prideaux, and Samuel Fell, and published with their approval in 1637, with the title The Religion of Protestants a Safe Way to Salvation.
+Laud, now Archbishop of Canterbury, was anxious about Chillingworth's reply to Knott; at his request it was examined by Richard Baily, John Prideaux, and Samuel Fell, and published with their approval in 1637, with the title The Religion of Protestants a Safe Way to Salvation.

 The main argument is a vindication of the sole authority of the Bible in spiritual matters, and of the free right of the individual conscience to interpret it.
 In the preface Chillingworth expresses his new view about subscription to the articles.
 "For the Church of England," he there says, "I am persuaded that the constant doctrine of it is so pure and orthodox, that whosoever believes it, and lives according to it, undoubtedly he shall be saved, and that there is no error in it which may necessitate or warrant any man to disturb the peace or renounce the communion of it.
 This, in my opinion, is all intended by subscription."